yisiox/tp/docs/UserGuide.md

 `delete 1` deletes the contact with index `1`.

-* `INDEX` refers to the numbering of the currently displayed contacts.
+* `INDEX` refers to the unique contact index shown in the GUI.

 ---